On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

-Now, $P$ also cannot commute with $PQ$, so that $\tr(PQ)=\pm 2$.
+Now, $P$ also cannot commute with $PQ$, so we must have $\tr(PQ)=\pm 2$.
 As in Proposition~\ref{prop:general}, the non-commuting condition requires $\tr(PQ)=-2$, and thus $q_{21}=-4$; then $Q$ takes the following form:

-Now, $P$ and $Q$ uniquely preserve the Hermitian form~\eqref{eq:hermitianform} with $h_{11}=\op{Im}(s)$, $h_{12}=-i$, and $h_{22}=0$.
+Now, $P$ and $Q$ uniquely preserve the Hermitian form~\eqref{eq:H_weird}.
 However, Proposition~\ref{prop:general} shows that, for any $R\in S$, the group generated by $\{P,Q,R\}$ is unitary.
 Thus, $R$ preserves the same Hermitian form, and $G$ is unitary.

-Finally, we prove that, if $G$ is irreducible, then it is unitary if and only if $\dim(A)=4$.
-Suppose that $G$ is irreducible and unitary; by an appropriate conjugation, we can ensure either that $G\subset\op{SL}(2,\Real)$ or that $G\subset\op{SU}_2$, and so $\dim(A)\leq 4$.
-By the density theorem~\cite{etingof2011introduction}, however, we know that $G$ must generate the full matrix algebra $\Comp^{2\times 2}$ over the complex numbers; since this algebra is of (complex) dimension 4, the real algebra $A$ must be of real dimension $\geq 4$.
+\paragraph*{Irreducible case, dimension condition.} Finally, we prove that, if $G$ is irreducible, then it is unitary if and only if $\dim(A)=4$.
+Suppose that $G$ is irreducible and unitary; by an appropriate conjugation, we can ensure either that $G\subset\SL(2,\RR)$ or that $G\subset\SU_2$, and so $\dim(A)\leq 4$.
+By the density theorem~\cite[Section~3.2]{etingof2011introduction}, we know that $G$ must generate the full matrix algebra $\CC^{2\times 2}$ over the complex numbers; since this algebra is of (complex) dimension 4, the real algebra $A$ must be of real dimension $\geq 4$.
 Alternatively, we can derive this result more directly.
-In the case that $G\subset\op{SL}(2,\Real)$, the only way for $\dim(A)<4$ is for all $P\in G$ to be upper-triangular (or lower-triangular), which would imply that $G$ is reducible.
-In the case that $G\subset\op{SU}_2$, fix non-commuting $P,Q\in G$, and conjugate by a \emph{unitary} matrix to ensure $P$ takes the form~\eqref{eq:eigenbasis}; that this is possible follows from the spectral theorem.
-Since $q_{11}=\ovl{q}_{22}$, we can subtract off the diagonal of both $Q$ and $PQ$ using an appropriate linear combination of $\{1,P\}$; but $\lambda_P\neq\pm 1$, so the algebra $A'$ generated by $\{1,P,Q\}$ must contain all matrices of the following form:
+In the case that $G\subset\SL(2,\RR)$, the only way for $\dim(A)<4$ would be for all $P\in G$ to be upper-triangular (or lower-triangular), which would violate irreducibility.
+In the case that $G\subset\SU_2$, we fix non-commuting $P,Q\in G$ and conjugate by a \emph{unitary} matrix to ensure $P$ takes the form~\eqref{eq:eigenbasis} and that $G$ is still contained in $\SU_2$; that this is possible follows from the spectral theorem.
+The trace conditions $\tr(Q),\tr(PQ)\in\RR$ then imply that $q_{11}=\ovl{q}_{22}$, so we can subtract off the diagonal of both $Q$ and $PQ$ using an appropriate linear combination of $\{I,P\}$; but $\lambda_P\neq\pm 1$, so the algebra $A'$ generated by $\{I,P,Q\}$ must contain all matrices of the following form:

 Since $A'\subset A$, this implies that $\dim(A)=4$.
 We note that, in this latter case, $A$ is isomorphic to the quaternion algebra.